mcleodchris/next.chrismcleod.dev/src/posts/2025-08-26-installing-arch-with-secure-boot-on-a-microsoft-surface-laptop-studio.md

 > We're going to enable LUKS disk encryption.
 The built-in keyboard **will not work for entering the encryption key at boot** until after [Step 3](#step-3-surface-hardware).
 You should keep a wired keyboard handy and plugged in to the laptop.

 ## Step 1: Minimal Arch Install
-Honestly, [the Manual Installation section of the Omarchy manual](https://learn.omacom.io/2/the-omarchy-manual/96/manual-installation) is nice and clear, and covers the most important parts.
-The main differences to note are:
+For the most part you can choose what you want.
+This is the important stuff I chose:

 - For bootloader I "chose" systemd-boot (the default).
-I say "chose", but really it's I glossed over this entry in the table and didn't realise it recommended Limine instead.
-You can pick Limine if you want, but I can't help you configure it.
+- Disk:	Use the Default partitioning layout, selecting your SSD
+- Disk: Choose btrfs with the default structure and compression
+- Disk: Use LUKS disk encryption with a password, selecting the partition created earlier
+- Network: Copy ISO network config
+- Authentication: Create your account, then set yourself as a Super User
 - Additional packages - I added `nano` and `sbctl` (see Step 2).